 Funding codes 13N 14235 to 13N14240

 People tend to have fewer inhibitions on the internet because they think they can remain anonymous.
 As a result, it does not take much for a person who has already made extremist statements to call on others to commit violent acts.
 Extremist groups use the internet to recruit supporters and volunteers for attacks.
 The aim of X-SONAR is to study the development of radicalisation processes in online networks, blogs and internet forums.
 The work includes analysing contemptuous discourse and criminal behaviour in order to identify patterns of radicalisation and to develop indicators with which radical tendencies can be detected at an early stage.
 The intention is that the resulting measures will enable investigating authorities and civil society actors to tackle radicalisation processes early on.

-X-SONAR project outline (only available in German)
+X-SONAR project outline (PDF, only available in German)

 User data is collected from you whenever you visit this site.
 To find out how the Federal Ministry of Education and Research (BMBF) handles your data and the purpose of processing your data please refer to our statement on data protection.